 TSPNL from Chappell Hill Logging

-Once D0 and TAU0 are determined, D0 is used alone to determine formation neutron porosity, whileboth are used to correct measured SIGMA values for diffusion.
-TAU0 and D0, along with a time-averaged ratio are used to compute the formation linear attenuation coefficient and bulk density.
+Once D0 and TAU0 are determined, D0 alone is used to determine formation neutron porosity, whileboth are used to correct measured SIGMA values for diffusion.
+Finally, TAU0 and D0, along with a time-averaged ratio, are used to compute the formation linear attenuation coefficient and bulk density.

-Chappell Hill Logging and Doctor Neutron have developed the TSPNL tool, along with working C-codefor the Warrior Logging System developed by Scientific Data Systems.
+Chappell Hill Logging and Doctor Neutron have developed the TSPNL tool, along with working C-codefor the Warrior Logging System from Scientific Data Systems.